Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Nowadays, DeLonghi is the biggest manufacturer of coffee machines in the world, generating over $1 billion in annual sales with millions of users worldwide.

-DeLonghi coffee devices are popular because they are reliable and well-manufactured.
-Most of them have a warranty of two years, so you’re covered if something happens.
-They have a huge range of espresso makers — more than 20 — so you can find something for your needs and budget.
+DeLonghi coffee machines are popular because they are reliable and well-manufactured.
+Most have a two-year warranty, so you’re covered if something happens.
+They have a huge range of models — more than 20 — so you can find something for your needs and budget.

-Before we go into more detail, here is the summary of our picks.
+Before we go into more detail, here is a summary of our picks.

 The Best DeLonghi Espresso Machines